parflow/parflow/docs/user_manual/pfsystem.rst

 ---------------

 Once the problem input is defined, you need to add a few things to the script to make it execute ParFlow.
-First you need to add the TCL commands to load the ParFlow command package.
+First you need to add the TCL or Python commands to load the ParFlow command package.
+We will cover TCL first, then Python below.

+**TCL**

+To set up and run ParFlow using PFTools in TCL, you need the following header lines.

 .. container:: list